saikatM333/ruleEngine/README.md

         chmod +x setup-docker.sh
         ./setup-docker.sh
   ### ** Note : step 4 - it will ask secret Key ** ###
-     for secret key just press the enter key it will automaticaly genearate the it
+     for secret key just press the enter key it will automaticaly genearate it.

 ### **step 5 - now project is running in the port =8000**
 use the example-json file to take the json body for each api end point